 McLaren reveal how much damage Ricciardo had at the Hungarian GP

-McLaren team principal Andreas Seidl has revealed Daniel Ricciardo was losing around eight tenths of a second per lap due to the damage he suffered on the opening lap of the Hungarian Grand Prix.
+Andreas Seidl believes Daniel Ricciardo was losing up to eight tenths of a second per lap during the Hungarian Grand Prix due to damage.